 Introduction

-This process area describes how to install a SMS when the WAN is not available.
+For SMETS2+ devices, this process area describes how to install a SMS when the WAN is not available.
+This facility, and specifically the SRV 8.1 Return Local Command, is not available to SMETS1 devices.

 There are two types of Install and Leave depending on whether the WAN coverage is expected to be available at the site (i.e. the WAN Matrix reported that there is WAN coverage for the site):